redpesk-marine/documentation/README.md

 ### Out of Scope:

-Porting existing/legacy softwares or pre-integrating hardware may obviously have values for the community and should obviously remains possible.
+Porting existing/legacy softwares or pre-integrating hardware may obviously have values for the community and should obviously remain possible.
 Nevertheless this is not the focus of this project.

 Are excluded from goals:
  * Improving/rewriting new version of existing well known maritime softwares (OpenCpn, QtVlm, zyGrib, SignalK, ...)
  * Creating a new pre-integrated marine distributions (OpenPlotter, Marinux, SkipperOS,  ).
  * Pre-configure a specific distro with a specific set of hardwares (Bareboat, BoatPC, ...)